Prague is Calling You. Yes, You’re Going to Need Sleep.

-Facilities are only a few months old (from late 2017).
+Facilities are still very new.
 This means the rooms, the bathrooms, the kitchen, the living room, and patio are all in perfect condition.
 The rooms are all dorm style with brand new bunk beds that have a plug and a curtain for privacy.

 An international staff is there to give you local knowledge from where to grab a beer to where to grab a haircut!
 They can be reached 24 hours a day – but often times you’ll already be hanging out with them.

 The Roadhouse is like staying with a bunch of friends.
 Book the RoadHouse Prague on Hostelworld before it fills up!
-It has a perfect 10 rating on Hostelworld.
+It has an almost perfect rating on Hostelworld.
 It’s that good.

 The Hostel Downtown, as it’s called, is only 800 metres from the Old Town Square in Prague 01.
 Národní Třídais only 300 m from the hostel’s location.
 Attractions like Lucerna Palace and the other top sites within a 10-minute walk.

 The hostel is well suited for all kinds of traveller looking for a safe place to stay in Prague – and it’s important to note that the hostel is also kid friendly!